Bambuu/intermediate-react/part3/src/assignments/extra-exercise.md

 The first step is to create a function that takes in a component, and returns the same component

 - Take in `WrappedComponent` as a parameter in `withScroll`
-- Return `WrappedComponent` without doing nothing to it.
+- Return `WrappedComponent` without doing anything to it.

 ## EXERCISE C:
 Let's make sure to export the HOC component.